Why use a shareholders agreement

-The law in these documents is both company law and commercial contract law.
+The law relating to these documents is both corporate law and commercial contract law.
 Our guidance notes make it clear which paragraphs you can safely edit or delete, and which we recommend leaving as drawn.

-However, your agreement is always subject to the articles of association of your company.
-If you are putting a shareholders’ agreement in place, it is usually a good time also to review and update your articles of association to make sure that there are no conflicts between the two documents.
+However, your agreement is always subject to the articles of association.
+If you are putting one in place, it is usually a good time also to review and update your articles to make sure that there are no conflicts between the two documents.

 Templates in plain English

 Our templates are written in plain English by a solicitor who specialises in commercial drafting and who has practical experience of resolving shareholder disputes.

 As a former director of numerous private and publicly listed companies, he includes practical, “real world” considerations.
 These agreements are comprehensive in the cover of legal and management issues.

 For various reasons many start-ups want vesting provisions.
 That is, a shareholder can cash out his equity only after an agreed period has passed, or when his performance is satisfactory or when a certain event occurs.

 This provision is covered only in our version for a new company.
 The document includes very specific notes on this.

 However, we advise that you do not decide vesting provisions may be a good idea on reading this.
 You need to be certain you want to use them.
 If you do want this structure then shares’ classes, transfer or forfeiture terms must be first set out in the articles.